operasoftware/devopera/src/articles/_posts/2016-01-19-offline-with-upup-service-workers.md

 ## Taking control of the offline experience

-One library to provide an easy solution for the connectivity problem is called [UpUp](https://www.talater.com/upup/). *(Editor’s note: Tal is the developer of the UpUp library)*
+One library to provide an easy solution for the connectivity problem is called [UpUp](https://www.talater.com/upup/). _(Editor’s note: Tal is the developer of the UpUp library.)_

 UpUp allows you to define exactly what you want to show your users when they are offline, while handling all of the logic of intercepting requests, detecting when they fail, returning the right content from cache, managing that cache, and generally dealing with all the headaches of cross-browser compatibility.